Copyright © ‘Tetbury in Bloom’ 2009-2020

 In late summer 2012, following a storm, the wind was strong enough to rip the tree from its supports and snap it off at the base.
 In its place we have now planted a large red leafed acer tree that was donated to us by one of our regular volunteers - Mike Kniveton.

-After 7 years winters the acer has survived and grown into a beautiful centre piece co-ordinating with the pink and plum colours in the bed.
+After seven winters the acer has survived and grown into a beautiful centre piece co-ordinating with the pink and plum colours in the bed.

 The original lavenders which had become extremely leggy, have now been removed and have been replaced with late flowering rudbekia.
 It grows far too successfully (!!), but with vigorous management we keep it in check and come the late summer months it looks wonderful ,giving good height to what is now a very successful mature bed.

 In 2016 the surrounding location of the roundabout started to change dramatically.
 The surrounding fields were given over to the building of several new housing developments and this increased pedestrian footfall from practically zero, to potentially several hundred!